Weybridge Beekeepers runs a one year course which is part of our overall two-year programme of support for new beekeepers.

 Spring / Summer Course

-This consists of 5 Saturday morning sessions, starting in April (dates TBC) with attendance every other week.
-In order to provide the best tutor to student ratio the practical course may be divided into two groups so in effect there will be two Summer Courses meeting on alternate weeks.
-The location of the 2021 course is still to be confirmed, but will be relatively close to Hersham.
+This consists of 7 weekly Saturday morning sessions, starting in April (dates TBC).
+The location of the 2022 practical course is still to be confirmed, but will be relatively close to Hersham.

 In addition to the formal training sessions there are generally five Weybridge Beekeepers Summer Meetings, of which three are targeted at beginners.
 These normally cover topics such as: ‘ Beginning of the Season and changing brood comb methods’, ‘Preparing for the Honey Flow’ and ‘Preparing for Winter’.